-Kielce Travel and Tourist Guide – Kielce in south central Poland in the province of Świętokrzyskie with a population of about 204,900 inhabitants as of June 2009.
+Kielce Travel Guide – Kielce in south central Poland in the province of Świętokrzyskie with a population of about 204,900 inhabitants as of June 2009 reducing to 195,942 by 2016".
 It is also the capital city of the Świętokrzyskie Voivodeship (Holy Cross Voivodeship) since 1 January 1999.
 It was previously in the Kielce Voivodeship from 1919 to 1939 and 1945 to 1998.

 The city is located in the middle of the Świętokrzyskie Mountains, also known as the Holy Cross Mountains, on the banks of Silnica river, in the northern part of the historical Polish province of Lesser Poland.

 It was Once an important centre of limestone mining with sandstone and marble from nearby quarries, and is now a centre of trade and commerce with factories such as spark plug and bearing makers, a paper mill and chemical industries.

 In the nearby mountains copper, lead and iron ores have been mined since the Middle Ages and the first technical college in Poland was set up by Stanislaw Staszic, a politician and scientist, called the Mining Academy.